Employment Options for Evacuees

 Contact your local community college or university for a listing of non-credit community education classes in each Schedule of Classes.
 You can also find information on web sites of academic institutions, such as http://www.nvcc.edu (Northern Virginia Community College) and http://www.umd.edu (University of Maryland).

 The Career Development Resource Center (CDRC) provides career information and offers workshops on career development.
-The workshops are also listed in the Family Liaison Office's The Network, an electronic mailing list that provides job listings, information and news.
+The workshops are also listed in The Network, Family Liaison Office's email subscription service for Foreign Service family members seeking employment in the Washington D.C. area.
 Subscribe now!

 Volunteer opportunities exist in all communities.
 You may want to volunteer your time with a school, hospital, museum, food bank, soup kitchen, homeless shelter, or some other organization.
 Decide what type of work appeals to you, then check the Washington Post or your local paper, community newsletters, or a local library for volunteer opportunities in your area.